glemzurg/Conditioning/README.md

 * A comment that is ignored (line begins with "//").
 * A blank line.

+The first non-blank line beginning with "//" is the window title for the slide show.

 For affirmations, the first part of the line is the affirmation.

 The second part of the line, between "[" and "]" indicates the font, color, and positioning of the affirmation; and the image, image size, and image position.